Ventnor Botanic Garden

 • Worked within strict visual direction from stakeholders (Colors, typography) and technical restrictions from wordpress

-• Built custom components with vibecodings to avoid plugin dependency and reduce costs
+• Built custom components with no-code tools to avoid plugin dependency and reduce costs

 • Implemented solutions directly instead of design-dev handoff as I didn't have a developer